-Particularly in times of crisis, maintain access the resources people need to ensure their survival and wellbeing – food, water and sanitation, energy and shelter.
+Particularly in times of crisis, ensure that people have access the basic resources necessary to survive – food, water and sanitation, energy, and shelter.

 Supports Livelihoods and Employment

-Provide individuals with access to diverse livelihood and employment opportunities, including access to business investment and social welfare.
+Assist individuals to access diverse livelihood and employment opportunities, including access to business investment and social welfare.
 This includes skills and training, fair labor policy, and development and innovation.